 Yes.
 Switzerland represents U.S. interests in Iran and Mr. Wang has had four consular visits by the Swiss embassy since his confinement.
 Also, he has been permitted to make phone calls to his wife on an almost weekly basis and has had several visits from his attorney.
 However, it has been 15 months since Mr. Wang last saw his wife or his four-year-old son.

 What actions has the University taken since learning of Mr. Wang’s arrest?

 The University has been working on a daily basis to try to secure Mr. Wang’s release and to support him and his family.
 It also retained counsel for Mr. Wang in Iran.
 The University is continuing its support for Mr. Wang and his family as well as its efforts to secure his release.

-The University and Mr. Wang’s family kept this matter confidential on the recommendation of multiple knowledgeable advisers who counseled that publicity would likely impede efforts to secure Mr. Wang’s release.
+Until the Iranian judiciary announced his conviction and sentence in July 2017, the University and Mr. Wang’s family kept this matter confidential on the recommendation of multiple knowledgeable advisers who counseled that publicity would likely impede efforts to secure Mr. Wang’s release.
 Even though the Iranian judiciary has now publicized his situation, we hope that the appellate authorities in Iran will recognize that Mr. Wang’s actions in Iran were devoted solely to scholarly research and will allow him to return home to his doctoral studies and his family.

 Posted July 20, 2017

 Updated July 28, 2017; Nov.
 29, 2017; Jan.
 12, 2018; Jan.
 18, 2018; May 31, 2018; Aug.
 12, 2018; Dec.
 27, 2018; June 13, 2019.